kaihendry/dabase.com/content/blog/sod.md

 - The Operations team will run it for you - for DevOps to work, the team needs to be trusted and use managed services like "Serverless" to deploy their application without fuss, "you build it, you run it"
 - Not being allowed to access production data - ideally shouldn't happen, but if it does, it's logged.

-## <abbr title="Separation of Duties">SoD</abbr> pain is alleviated by automation and working closer together
+## Manual <abbr title="Separation of Duties">SoD</abbr>, replaced by automation and working closer together

 This is my AWS / 2023 interpretation of the <abbr title="Continuous Delivery">CD</abbr>-Friendly <abbr title="Separation of Duties">SoD</abbr> procedures for Configuration outlined upon https://www.slideshare.net/sriramnrn/segregation-of-duties-and-continuous-delivery from slide 27, by my colleague [Ram](https://www.sriramnarayanan.com/segregation-of-duties-and-continuous-delivery/).

 Best practices / tooling will evolve over time, though the idea is to remove **manual gatekeeping checks** via automation.

-1. AWS accounts provide most controls out the box, use it!
+1. AWS accounts provide controls out the box, use them!
 2. CI/CD pipeline providers like Github/Gitlab provide a lot of checking automations to opt in to.
-3. Communication tools like Slack make it easy for teams to foster open collaboration so that expertise can be shared.
+3. Communication tools like Slack make it easy for teams to foster open collaboration so that expertise can be shared & stakeholders can be kept in the loop.